brtboi/kb-novels/README.md

 # kb-novels

 A little study app I originally made for me and my knowledge bowl team to study for novels, but which has since been used by my classmates to study whatever.
+Be sure to read over the help page in top right corner because this website lowkey doesn't make sense.

 ## Available Scripts